Housing and Residence Life Regulations and Conduct Procedures

 The Housing and Residence Life Conduct System includes policies published in the Housing Contract, Terms and Conditions, Resident Handbook, Student Handbook and other official University publications.

-Procedural Due Process for the Residence Life Conduct System:
+Procedural Due Process

 - Whether a resident is in violation of the standards shall be based on information shared during the hearing, in addition to any incident reports.

 - Should the charged resident receive proper notice and fail to appear at the hearing, the hearing administrator may proceed with the hearing and decide on the case based on the information available, and/or forward the case to the University Office of Student Accountability and Resolution, and/or place a hold on the student's account.

 - If, in the course of the hearing, it is determined that the charged resident is responsible for violations connected with the same incident other than those cited in the original charges, the hearing administrator may issue an additional charge letter to the student and allow the student 72-hour notice prior to discussing the additional charges.
 These charges may then be discussed in a separate scheduled hearing.

 - The charged resident will be given the opportunity to respond to the information during the hearing.

 - The charged resident shall receive written notification via their UNF Email of the decision of the hearing within two weeks.

 - The charged resident has the right to an Advisor throughout the conduct process.
 The respondent, complainant, and any witnesses may be accompanied during the conduct process by an advisor of their choice.

 It is the respective party's responsibility to make appropriate arrangements for their advisor to attend the hearing, which shall not be delayed due to scheduling conflicts of the chosen advisor.